instant-dev/instant/README.md

   Neon, Supabase)
 - `instant serve` to run your server using Vercel, Autocode or the command specified in `package.json["scripts"]["start"]`
+- `instant sql` is a shortcut to `psql` in to any of your databases
 - `instant deploy` to run outstanding migrations and deploy to Vercel or Autocode